-Initial Elected Officials 28

-Message Template 28
+Message Template 9210-26

 VIP Tour Ground Rules

-Agenda for the VIP Tour Briefing 30
+Agenda for the VIP Tour Briefing 9210-28

 Town Hall Meeting Logistics Worksheet

-Liaison Office Organizational Chart Template (fillable PDF)

-Liaison Stakeholder Communication Plan Template (fillable PDF)

 9210.1 - Liaison Manual

 9210.1 Introduction

 This manual establishes a common framework and provides tools for agency and responsible party communicators during environmental emergencies occurring in the Northwestern U.S. - Washington, Oregon, and Idaho.
 The Liaison Officer (LOFR) is responsible for proactively fostering good communication and cooperation within and outside of the Unified Command (UC).
 This position is essential for facilitating a close working relationship between people and organizations and is necessary to assist UC in establishing and maintaining unity of purpose, command, and message.
 The LOFR is responsible for being the external ears of the UC, listening to, documenting, responding to, and forwarding external concerns to the decision makers.